Acer Aspire One: Linux

-Models with names starting in L, or ending in A followed by a letter for color, are shipped with Linpus Linux Lite, which is based on Fedora 8.
-This offers a simplified user interface, with default applications like the Firefox 2 browser, OpenOffice.org 2.3, Acer One Mail and Acer One Messenger available directly on the main screen.
-The default desktop environment has been designed to hide advanced features from the user and to prevent modification.
-It is possible to modify the system to present a more traditional Xfce 4 desktop, enable more advanced features such as context menus, or install additional software.
+Models with names starting in L, or ending in A followed by a letter for color, were shipped with Linpus Linux Lite, which was based on Fedora 8.
+This offered a simplified user interface, with default applications like the Firefox 2 browser, OpenOffice.org 2.3, Acer One Mail and Acer One Messenger available directly on the main screen.
+The default desktop environment was designed to hide advanced features from the user and to prevent modification.
+It was possible to modify the system to present a more traditional Xfce 4 desktop, enable more advanced features such as context menus, or install additional software.

-It is possible to install and run other Linux distributions on the Acer Aspire One, and some specially customised Linux distributions have been designed to offer out-of-the-box functionality.
-These include:
+It was possible to install and run other Linux distributions on the Acer Aspire One, and some specially customised Linux distributions were designed to offer out-of-the-box functionality.
+Other Linux-based operating systems could also run.